sus-tainer/sus-tainer.github.io/index.md

 * [**Jaren Pinera**](https://github.com/jpinera) || [View Portfolio](https://jpinera.github.io/)
 * [**Thomas Rivera**](https://github.com/thomasarivera) || [View Portfolio](https://thomasarivera.github.io/)
 * [**Sage Suzuki**](https://github.com/sage-suzuki) || [View Portfolio](https://sage-suzuki.github.io/)

-## Community Feedback

-**_In progress_**

-We are interested in your experience using Sustainer!
-A form will soon be created to list any suggestions on improving the app.

-"The website is neat and simple to look at.
-I wouldn't mind using this at events." - **_Anonymous_**

-"There's a lot of empty space in parts of the site.
-I think it would be better to fill it up with more information or designs." - **_Anonymous_**

 <!--
 ## Initialization